-First, there is concern that consumer search costs will rise if a trademark becomes associated with a variety of unrelated products.
-Suppose an upscale restaurant calls itself "Tiffany."
-There is little danger that the consuming public will think it's dealing with a branch of the Tiffany jewelry store if it patronizes this restaurant.
-But when consumers next see the name "Tiffany" they may think about both the restaurant and the jewelry store, and if so the efficacy of the name as an identifier of the store will be diminished.
+sumers next see the name "Tiffany" they may think about both the restaurant and the jewelry store, and if so the efficacy of the name as an identifier of the store will be diminished.
 Consumers will have to think harder - incur as it were a higher imagination cost - to recognize the name as the name of the store.
 Cf. Mead Data Central, Inc. v.
-Toyota Motor Sales, U.S.A., Inc. ("The [legislative] history [of New York's antidilution statute] disclosed a need for legislation to prevent such 'hypothetical anomalies' as 'Dupont shoes, Buick aspirin tablets, Schlitz varnish, Kodak pianos, Bulova gowns''').
-148 So "blurring" is one form of dilution.
-149
+Toyota Motor Sales, U.S.A., Inc. ("The [legislative] history [of New York's antidilution statute] disclosed a need for legislation to prevent such 'hypothetical anomalies' as 'Dupont shoes, Buick aspirin tablets, Schlitz varnish, Kodak pianos, Bulova gowns"').166 So "blurring" is one form of dilution.167

-The Lanham Act lists six nonexclusive factors to be considered in deciding whether blurring has taken place.
-150 As is typical of multi-factor tests in IP law, they are in essentially random order.
+The Lanham Act lists six nonexclusive factors to be considered in deciding whether blurring has taken place.168 As is typical of multi-factor tests in IP law, they are in essentially random order.